This is the multi-page printable view of this section. Click here to print.

 |

-You can apply for termination of the Certificate Manager service from the Samsung Cloud Platform Console.
+You can request the termination of the Certificate Manager service from the Samsung Cloud Platform Console.

 To request termination of the Certificate Manager service, follow the steps below.

-- All Services > Security > Certificate Manager Click the menu.
-Go to the Service Home page of Certificate Manager.
+- Click the All Services > Security > Certificate Manager menu.
+1. Go to the Service Home page of Certificate Manager.

-- Certificate Manager List Click the resource to view detailed information on the page.
-Certificate Manager Details You will be taken to the page.
+- On the Certificate Manager List page, click the resource to view its detailed information.
+3. Navigate to the Certificate Manager Details page.

-- Once termination is complete, check the service termination status in the Certificate Manager list.
+- Once the termination is complete, verify the service termination status in the Certificate Manager list.

-The user can extract and enter the Certificate Chain certificate to be used when creating the Certificate Manager service.
+Users can extract and input the Certificate Chain certificate to be used when creating a Certificate Manager service.

 Extract Certificate Chain

-You can extract the Certificate Chain certificate value required when creating a Certificate Manager.
+You can extract the Certificate Chain value required when creating a Certificate Manager.

-The Certificate Chain consists of Intermediate (Subordinate) certificates issued by a public certification authority to the Root certificate.
+The Certificate Chain consists of Intermediate (Subordinate) certificates issued by a trusted certification authority and the Root certificate.

-- Even if you have an existing Certificate Chain value, it is recommended to re-extract and register the Intermediate (Subordinate) certificate to the Root certificate through the Certificate Body file.
+- Even if you already have a Certificate Chain value, extract and register the Intermediate (Subordinate) certificate through the Root certificate again using the Certificate Body file.
+(Recommended)

 To extract the Intermediate(Subordinate) certificate value, follow these steps.

-- Run the crt file format certificate file on PC.
-The certificate window appears.
+- Run the certificate file in crt format on the PC.
+The certificate window will appear.

-- If it is in PEM file format, change the file format to crt.
+- If the file is in PEM format, convert it to a .crt file.

-- Click the certificate under the Root and click Certificate View.
+- Click the certificate under Root and click View Certificate.

-- Click the Details tab and move, then click Copy to file.
+- After clicking the Details tab, click Copy to file.

-- Click Browse to select the path where you want to save the file, and then click Next.
+- Click Browse to select the folder where you want to save the file, then click Next.

 - Click Finish.
-The Certificate Export Wizard is complete.
+The certificate export wizard will complete.

-- Open the exported file in TEXT file format and check the value.
+- Open the exported file as a TEXT file and verify the values.

-You can extract the Root certificate of the Certificate Chain required when registering a user certificate.
+You can extract the root certificate of the certificate chain required for user certificate enrollment.

 To extract the Root certificate value, follow these steps.